Ares-Developers/Ares-docs/new/buildings/solidbuildings.rst

   trying to shoot at a target behind it, just like walls.
 If the gate is closed, it will take damage when units try to hit a target behind it, but when it is open, the projectiles will pass.

-.. index:: Buildings; Buildings can be made solid (like walls) to certain projectiles.

 .. versionadded:: 0.1
 .. versionchanged:: 0.A